 Pip's On La Brea

-Opened in 2010, Pip's On La Brea features classic Italian food and top notch jazz on the newly-renovated patio.
+Opened in 2010, Pip's On La Brea features classic Italian food and top notch jazz on the patio.
 Kick off the week in style with Pip's Sunday Champagne Jazz Brunch, featuring sax man Cal Bennett.
-Other highlights include Thursday night with Gregory "Gee Mack" Lawrence, "Jazzy Soul" on Friday with Jeff Robinson, and the David Leech Trio on Saturday.
+Other highlights include "the dazzling" Barbara Johnson on Tuesday nights, Reginald Paul on Thursday, "Jazzy Soul" with Jeff Robinson on Friday, and the David Leech Trio on Saturday.
 To see the full schedule, visit the Pip's Live Music Calendar.

 Located in a Bel-Air strip mall, Vibrato is the brainchild of Grammy Award-winning music legend Herb Alpert.
 Vibrato features top notch jazz performances in a warm, elegant setting with superb sound design and artwork by Alpert himself.
 Family Guy creator Seth MacFarlane, who performs regularly at Vibrato, recently told The Hollywood Reporter, "I've been to jazz clubs all over the country, and Vibrato ranks with the best of them.
 The acoustics are fantastic; the vibe is great."
 The dinner menu features California cuisine, Italian favorites, classic steakhouse cuts and vegetarian dishes.
 Cover and show times vary, for more info visit the Vibrato Performance Calendar.